The ICPC NAC Experience

 The Putnam

-I overslept and didn’t even attend.
+I overslept and didn’t attend.

 The ICMT